DLinIoTedge/dltrainBook/Tool-Set/Near-Edge/Readme.md

 # Near Edge Machine in Local Network

+Deploy inference Service in Near Edge and run a inference client in local Machine N

+need to add this port along with the ip address of your localhost for ex: http://192.681.1.3:8765/

+One reason you may not be able to connect from another computer is if you have the web server l istening on 127.0.0.1 as opposed to 0.0.0.0 or your specific IP.
+127.0.0.1 is the local loop back device and is only accesible to the device it is running on.
+0.0.0.0 is used to make an application listen on all network devices.

+http://192.168.1.7:8000/  ( this url can be used from other machine to run client application ).

 Subject:  How to run (or use)  Jupyterlab in a Power9 machine ( nearEdge )?

 ![image](https://user-images.githubusercontent.com/58679469/232203176-6f2690a9-d199-494d-87ad-4247321175b4.png)